Are High-Security Checks Worth It?

 Book a demo and learn how we have lowered fraud rates by 50% and saved costs on automated checks by 6% for a leading BNPL provider

-As the BNPL industry enjoys explosive growth, so does the population of fraudsters trying to attack it.
-Between 2020 and 2021, BNPL fraud grew by 66%.
+Over the course of 2023, BNPL payments are estimated to reach nearly $530 million, according to research conducted by ResearchAndMarkets.
+As the BNPL industry enjoys this explosive growth, so does the population of fraudsters trying to attack it.

 1. Real-time credit decisions: BNPL providers have to approve purchase decisions as soon as consumers complete their transactions.
 And while this lightweight process makes life easier for shoppers, it also paves the way for bad actors to make large purchases and escape with the loot with the least resistance.